Loading lesson…

 The big idea: your first agent should mostly read, draft instead of send, and always log.
 Trust grows from observed behavior, not from the demo video.

-What is the core idea behind "Building Your First Agentic Workflow"?
+What is the main idea of "Building Your First Agentic Workflow"?

-Which best describes the scope of "Building Your First Agentic Workflow"?
+Which concept is most central to "Building Your First Agentic Workflow"?